 The State of Wisconsin's health insurance program, a cost-sharing multiple employer, defined benefit plan, is an employer-sponsored program offering group medical coverage to eligible employees and retirees of the State of Wisconsin.
 Under this plan, retired employees of the State are allowed to pay the same healthcare premium as active employees creating an implicit rate subsidy for retirees.
 This implicit rate subsidy, which is calculated to cover pre-age 65 retirees, is treated as an Other Postemployment Benefit (OPEB) and results in an actuarial determined liability and expense in the State of Wisconsin's Annual Comprehensive Financial Report.
-Details of the plan are included in the Annual Comprehensive Financial Report of the State of Wisconsin for the year ended June 30, 2022.
-The liability and expense is computed for the entire State of Wisconsin and is not separately calculated for the Athletic Department.
+Details of the plan are included in the Annual Comprehensive Financial Report of the State of Wisconsin and is not separately calculated for the Athletic Department.

-Notes to Statement of Revenues and Expenditures - Budgetary Basis June 30, 2022
+Notes to Statement of Revenues and Expenditures - Budgetary Basis June 30, 2023